Orbital Piercing Jewellery

 Can you get your orbital pierced with a hoop?

-Since the orbital piercing refers to piercings where two holes are joined with a hoop, it is usual to be pierced with a ring straight away.
-While for other piercing this is not advised in order to reduce potential movement, the orbital piercing should be pierced with a hoop to ensure it heals in the correct position.
-Your piercer will choose jewellery of a suitable size to allow for swelling but to also minimise the chance of knocking your new piercing.
+Since orbital piercing refers to piercings where two holes are joined with a hoop, some piercers will use a ring straight away.
+This is usually not advised but some piercers believe that in order to reduce potential movement, the orbital piercing should be pierced with a hoop to ensure it heals in the correct position.
+Your piercer will choose jewellery of a suitable size to allow for swelling but also minimise the chance of knocking your new piercing.
+At Blue Banana, we find the piercing heals much more successfully if allowed to heal with a labret before switching to a hoop because hoops cause tension on the piercing holes.

 Is a conch piercing the same as an orbital piercing?